 Hennessey Special Vehicles has pulled the covers off their 300mph Venom F5 today at SEMA in Las Vegas.
 Unlike the Venom GT before it, the Venom F5 is designed and built from the ground up entirely by Hennessey Special Vehicles in right here in Texas.

 Power comes from a 7.4-liter aluminum biturbo V8 which produces an absolutely insane 1,600 horsepower and 1,300 pound-feet of torque.
 This power is delivered to the rear wheels via a seven-speed, single-clutch gearbox.
+With all that power, you will be hoping that the ABS traction control is on top of its game.

 Only 24 Hennessey Venom F5s will be built, each at a price tag starting at $1.6 million USD.